 (b) an organized association of other salaried staff,

-and those associations shall be the recognized means of communication between academic staff, and other salaried staff, respectively, and the Council, but for those purposes there shall not be at the same time more than one such association of academic staff, and one such association of other salaried staff.
+and those associations shall be the recognised means of communication between academic staff, and other salaried staff, respectively, and the Council, but for those purposes there shall not be at the same time more than one such association of academic staff, and one such association of other salaried staff.

 (2) The primary function of an association maintained under subsection (1) shall be to further the common interests of its members.